redox-os/website/content/news/this-month-250430.md

 - (build-system) Jeremy Soller implemented automatic shared dependency (dynamically-linked libraries) detection on Cookbook and deprecated the `shared-deps` data type
 - (build-system) Jeremy Soller deprecated the `COOKBOOK_PREFER_STATIC` environment variable in favor of `DYNAMIC_INIT`
 - (build-system) Jeremy Soller updated the Redox build server to use Podman (using a Debian stable container with backports) instead of Ubuntu 22.04, fixing environment problems and outdated build tools
-- (build-system) Jeremy Soller and Ron Williams improved the execution separation (host system/Podman container) of the build system tools in Podman Builds to fix bugs caused by different softwares versions between the host system and Podman container in binaries
+- (build-system) Jeremy Soller and Ron Williams improved the compilation and execution separation (host system vs. Podman container) of the build system tools in Podman Builds to fix bugs caused by potentially different software environments between the host system and Podman container
 - (build-system) Jeremy Soller updated the `make clean` command to wipe the `prefix` folder, this allow breaking changes on the Redox toolchain to be easily fixed
 - (build-system) bjorn3 did a cleanup